OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 #### Footer
 ![Socials bar](assets/readme_images/social-bar.png)

 - The footer contains icons as links to all our social media websites, and will open in new tabs as you click on them.
-And for the visually impaired waffle fanatics using a screenreader the aria-labels will help with navigation.
+And for the visually impaired waffle fanatics using a screenreader the aria-labels will help with navigation of the site

 ## Technologies